Thomas-Marchand/master-calendar-viewer/README.md

 *   **Reduced Data Transfer:** Megabytes of assets for the original page versus just kilobytes of JSON data for this viewer.
 *   **Fewer Server Requests:** A single data request versus dozens of requests for scripts, styles, and images on the original site.

-> The following chart illustrates the dramatic difference in initial page load resources between the original calendar and this viewer.
+> The following chart illustrates the difference in initial page load resources between the original calendar and this viewer, on a fast connection.
+Note that only 7 groups are currently implemented in this viewer, resulting in around 4KB of json.
+More groups will be added in the future.

 <!-- ![Performance Comparison Chart](performance-comparison.png) -->
 <img src="performance-comparison.png" alt="drawing" width="70%"/>